ska-sa/spead2/doc/cpp-recv.rst

 For an allocator set on a stream, a pointer to a :cpp:class:`spead2::recv::packet_header` is passed as a hint to the allocator, allowing memory to be placed according to information in the packet.
-Note that for unreliable transport this could be any packet from the heap, and you should not rely on it being the initial packet.
+Note that for unreliable transports this could be any packet from the heap, and you should not rely on it being the initial packet.

 .. doxygenclass:: spead2::memory_allocator